-While an experiment is in draft mode, you can think of it as a safe sandbox where you're able to play around with your app see what elements you can edit/change in your app.
-This would be the place where you can verify the way your experiment is set up is intended to look and behave the way you want it.
-Here you can distribute it to your intended segments/audiences, and set up your goals until you actually start your experiment.
+While an experiment is in draft mode, you can think of it as a safe sandbox where you're able to play around with your app to see what elements you can edit/change in your app.
+This would be the place to verify the way your experiment is set up, the way your experiment looks, and your experiment's behaviour.
+Here, you can distribute it to your intended segments/audiences and set up your goals until you actually start your experiment.

 At this point, variations are being distributed and data is being collected, which powers goals and any other pertinent data that you want to watch for in the goals section.

-Any new users, for instance, those who just downloaded the app who qualify for an experiment will be allocated into it appropriately according to the distribution you set it to.
+Any new users (e.g. those who just downloaded the app who qualify for an experiment) will be allocated into it appropriately, according to the distribution you set.